Disclaimer:

 There are a couple of ways to avoid this.
 I'm not an experienced developer regarding AWS services, but I found these options might avoid the infinite loop.

-- If you put S3 as a trigger, make sure you activate the bucket versioning for the S3 bucket .
-It can prevent the function to write over and called itself and write it over again.
+- If you put S3 as a trigger, make sure you activate the bucket versioning for the S3 bucket.
+It can prevent the function from writing over and calling itself and write it over again.

-- Last option is to entirely delete your Lambda function/s or other services that triggered it.
+- The last option is to entirely delete your Lambda function/s or other services that triggered it.
 I do this since I don't have any clue what's wrong.
-Forum thread here .
+Forum thread here.

 CONCLUSION

-Please be careful when you ' trying ' something new.
-Always check your bill everyday when you subscribed to a new services, even if you choose free tier and already submit your credit card with them, and lastly don't forget to check you email everyday too.
+Please be careful when you are 'trying' something new.
+Always check your bill every day when you subscribe to a new service, even if you choose the free tier and already submitted your credit card with them, lastly don't forget to check your email every day too.

 My case is still in negotiation and investigation.
-I do receive some credits adjustment but it is still too much for me to pay.
+I do receive some credit adjustments but it is still too much for me to pay.
 I'm still negotiating with the team.
 For now, I'm thinking of creating a tutorial in Udemy or maybe back to my old job, I don't really know what I'm going to do, just wish me luck.

 That's it folks.
-Stay safe, keep on learning!
+Stay safe, and keep on learning!